 Between 2011 – 2014, I was PI of the British Academy Funded Ukrainian Protest Project.
 As part of this research – I conducted the first on-site surveys, interviews, and focus groups of protest participants in Kyiv in 2013-2014.
 This research specifically examined the role of social media as motivating and social networks as mobilizing factors in the EuroMaidan mass protests.
 Based on this research I developed a theory of the ‘protestorate’ in post-communist contexts.
 This research also contributed to understandings of cross-cleavage coalitions underpinning mass mobilization.
 I am currently working on a book monograph focusing on the EuroMaidan Mass-Mobilization.

-PROTESTS AND ELECTIONS IN LATIN AMERICA
+PROTESTS, ELECTIONS, AND MIGRATION IN LATIN AMERICA

 In Argentina, I am investigating how political parties motivate and mobilize citizens to vote?
 Data and findings stemming from this project have been published in book chapters and are forthcoming in peer-reviewed journal articles.
 This research builds on previous data collection projects focusing on the 2001 Mass Mobilization (Argentinazo), published as a book manuscript.